-I wanted to move out and get my own place as you can imagine, but I didn’t know where to look.
-I did know one thing – I wasn’t going to rent an apartment, I was going to get a loan and buy a home.
+I wanted to move out and get my own place, as you can imagine, but I didn’t know where to look.
+I did know one thing – I wasn’t going to rent an apartment.
+I was going to get a loan and buy a home.

-After looking around for a relatively short amount of time, I fell in love with a 2 bed, 1 bath condo.
-I had to have it and it was right at the top of my pre-approval amount.
-Unfortunately, I didn’t have the money to put the 20% down for a conventional loan so I did the next “best” thing.
+After looking around for a relatively short time, I fell in love with a 2 bedroom, 1 bath condo.
+I had to have it, and it was right at the top of my pre-approval amount.
+Unfortunately, I didn’t have the money to put the 20% down for a conventional loan – so I did the next “best” thing.
 I got an 80-20 loan with a 5 year ARM ( also known as an interest-only loan).

 I was 21 and very dumb – and definitely not thinking what could happen after the 5 years was up.
 What a moron I was (and sometimes still am!).
-Well, as you can imagine, after 5 years my luck ran out and my payment skyrocketed.
-I was unable to pay the mortgage and was left with an embarrassing stain on my credit for the next 7 years.
+Well, as you can imagine, after 5 years, my luck ran out, and my payment skyrocketed.
+I could not pay the higher monthly payment and was left with an embarrassing stain (forclosure) on my credit for the next 7 years.

 If I could tell my 21-year-old self anything about this process, I would tell him to use some common sense and stop relying on emotion during purchases.
 This would have been the best process for me:

 - Stay at my parents as long as I can until they kick me out and continue to stockpile as much cash as I can for a large down payment on a house.